saram-ds/Titanic-AzureML-Regression/README.md

 PhD in Mathematics (Probability, Statistics and Applications)

+Associate Professor of Mathematics and Statistics

-Learning Machine Learning and Artificial Intelligence through practical cloud-based projects.
+Learning Artificial Intelligence, Machine Learning, and Data Analytics through practical cloud-based projects.

+---

+## License

+This project is released under the **MIT License**.